Recipe: Watermelon Popsicles

 It’s the watermelon.
-When it’s good, it’s really good and needs little else to completely satisfy a craving for a cool, sweet treat.
+When it’s good, it’s really good, and needs little else to completely satisfy a craving for a cool, sweet treat.

 There’s no doubt it’s been a hot summer, so I’ve been trying to plan ahead by juicing whatever fruit I have around and straining the juice into popsicle molds the night before.
 After a long day of work or play, everyone in the house has a dessert to look forward to (even our dog loves watermelon!).

 cubed watermelon flesh (about 1 pound, rind removed)

-1 tablespoon freshly squeezed lime juice
+freshly squeezed lime juice

-1 tablespoon honey, optional
+- 1 tablespoon

-Blend the watermelon, lime juice and optional honey in a blender (or process the melon through a juicer then stir in the lime juice and honey).
+Blend the watermelon, lime juice, and optional honey in a blender (or process the melon through a juicer, then stir in the lime juice and honey).
 Pour the mixture through a fine sieve into a bowl, pressing the fibrous melon with the back of a spoon to extract the maximum amount of juice.